Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 3. Gitpod account

 ## Use Cases
+1. For the purpose of this application, we will be intergrating Amazon Cognito with our backend application with custom login pages.
-1. AWS Cognito is a User Directory for Customer that can be used to access AWS resources.
+2. AWS Cognito is a User Directory for Customer that can be used to access AWS resources.

 ## Tasks
 Provision via ClickOps a Amazon Cognito User Pool